Skip to main content

 Icons

-Using the Built-In Icon Library
+Using the Default Icon Library

 1. Click a navigation item in the preview to select it.